Last Updated: September 19, 2014

 We use many different measures to help ensure the security of information.
 No transmission of information is guaranteed to be completely secure.
 Unauthorized entry or use, hardware or software failure, and other factors may compromise data security.

-For more information, or if you have questions, please contact the Rubicon Project at our corporate headquarters at:
+For more information, if you have questions, or if you would like to make a complaint, please contact the Rubicon Project at our corporate headquarters at:

 Attn: Privacy Officer, Legal Department